Admissions Review

 Activity List (10-slot)

-The Activity List is the section of the Common Application where students list their extracurricular activities, work, and other commitments — strictly limited to 10 entries with 150 characters per description and 50 characters per role title, forcing applicants to prioritize what to include.
+The Activity List is the Common Application section where students list extracurricular activities, work, and other commitments.
+It is limited to 10 entries with 150 characters per description and 50 characters per role title.

 Key Facts